bigBear713/ng-translation/projects/ng-translation/README.EN.md

 </div>

-## Recommend
+## Attention
-- The component is going to be deprecated, will not be maintained after 2 version in schedule.
+- The component has been deprecated, `v16` version will not be released, `v15` is the last version.
 We recommend you to use the `@bigbear713/nb-trans` or other components.

 ## Document
 - [中文](https://github.com/bigBear713/ng-translation/blob/master/projects/ng-translation/README.md "中文文档")